• Skip to primary navigation

 As mentioned earlier, sloe gin is a versatile spirit and can be used to make different variations of cocktails.

-However, mixing the right ingredient is vital to bring out the best flavor.
+However, mixing the right ingredient is important to bring out the best flavor.

 The right mix brings out the best cocktail allowing you to enjoy the drink.